 You cannot create a Data Redaction policy for a multitenant container database (CDB).
 This is because the objects for which you create Data Redaction policies typically reside in a PDB.
-You can find all the PDBs in a CDB by querying the \DBA_PDBS data dictionary view.
+If you have the SYSDBA privilege, then you can list all the PDBs in a CDB by running the SHOW PDBS command.